 The user who creates the geodatabase must have specific privileges.
 See the topic appropriate to your database for information on the required privileges to create a geodatabase:

 You must configure the st_geometry library before you can enable geodatabase functionality in Oracle.
 See Create a geodatabase in Oracle for details.

 You must place the st_geometry library in the PostgreSQL lib directory on the PostgreSQL server before you can enable geodatabase functionality in PostgreSQL.
 See Create a geodatabase in PostgreSQL on Linux or Create a geodatabase in PostgreSQL on Windows for details.

-Provide the path and file name of the keycodes file that was created when you authorized ArcGIS Server.
-This file is in the \\Program Files\ESRI\License<release#>\sysgen folder on Windows or /arcgis/server/framework/runtime/.wine/drive_c/Program Files/ESRI/License<release#>/sysgen directory on Linux.
+The path and file name of the keycodes file that was created when ArcGIS Server was authorized.
+This file is in the \\Program Files\ESRI\License<release#>\sysgen folder on Windows or the /arcgis/server/framework/runtime/.wine/drive_c/Program Files/ESRI/License<release#>/sysgen directory on Linux.
 If you have not already done so, authorize ArcGIS Server to create this file.

 EnableEnterpriseGeodatabase example 1 (stand-alone script)

 This script uses an existing database connection file (my_db_connection.sde) located in the default ArcCatalog database connection location to enable geodatabase functionality with a keycodes file on a remote server.

 EnableEnterpriseGeodatabase example 2 (stand-alone script)